Weather and natural gas prices

 Natural gas prices are especially affected during the winter, as many households use natural gas for home heating.
 Warmer weather translates into less natural gas demand resulting in lower prices.
 Conversely, colder weather translates into high natural gas demand and higher prices.
 Natural gas prices affect the earnings of major domestic natural gas producers, such as Chesapeake Energy (CHK), Quicksilver Resources (KWK), Range Resources (RRC), and Southwestern Energy (SWN).
 Also, many of these companies are part of energy ETFs, such as the SPDR Oil & Gas Exploration and Production ETF (XOP).

 Heating degree days were higher than normal last week

-Investors with holdings in natural gas–weighted producers (such as CHK, RRC, KWK, and SWN), an ETF containing producers of natural gas such as the SPDR Oil & Gas Exploration and Production ETF (XOP), or a natural gas ETF such as the United States Natural Gas Fund (UNG) may find it prudent to monitor weather as an indicator of natural gas demand and therefore prices.
+Investors with holdings in natural gas–weighted producers (such as CHK, RRC, KWK, and SWN), an ETF containing producers of natural gas such as the SPDR Oil & Gas Exploration and Production ETF (XOP), or a natural gas ETF such as the United States Natural Gas Fund (UNG) may find it prudent to monitor weather as an indicator of natural gas demand and its prices.